 Module 3: How to Plan a Project

-Here you will learn how to elaborate a project from a brief talk with a client to a detailed description of the work that needs to be done - project plan.
+Here you’ll learn how to elaborate a project from a brief talk with the client to a detailed description of the work that needs to be done - Project Management Plan.

-The easy to use workflow in this module will help you plan any project that you will get.
+The workflow in this module will help you plan any project that you will get.
 It’s scalable.
 Meaning you’ll use it for many years until you need to enhance it further.

 Your clients will accept your simple project plan without any concerns.
-While you will be confident knowing you will be able to finish a project on-time and within budget.
+While you'll be confident knowing you are be able to finish a project on-time and within budget.